MINIMALaq/Object-Oriented-Programming-in-Python/README.md

         self.value=value

-        # NOTE: here value is a local variable for the __init__ constructure.
+        # NOTE: here value is a local variable for the __init__ constructor.

-        # when we use self.value it becomes class variable for the entire class.
+        # when we use self.value it becomes a class variable for the entire class.

     @abstractmethod